ben-biddington/layzee/README.md

 # Twitter auth

 [Looks for firehose mode you have to use normal oauth](https://dev.twitter.com/oauth/overview/authentication-by-api-family) rather than application-only bearer tokens (that the search API supports).
+We are using [bone](https://github.com/ben-biddington/bone) for oauth signing.